kikitsa/tour-of-heroes/README.md

 ## Description
 An angular project with 5 components which displays a list of heroes, allowing the user to add, edit and delete a hero.
+This application has been implemented according to the tutorial under the official page of Angular.